linli7779-boop/ChineseCharacterBlockGameSite/README.md

 2. In the Vercel project settings set `output directory` to `src` so the build serves the HTML and assets located there.
 3. Ensure the `public/` directory is uploaded with the executable and video.
-   Vercel copies everything in `public/` to the root of the deployed site, making them available at `/chinese_character_block.exe` and `/Chinese-Character-Block_game_demo.mp4`.
+   Vercel copies everything in `public/` to the deployed site, making the assets available at `/public/chinese_character_block.exe` and `/public/Chinese-Character-Block_game_demo.mp4`.
 4. Redeploy the project.
 Verify that the video autoplays muted and the download link retrieves the `.exe` file successfully.